By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to

 -Name the four objectives of parent training.

--Explain which subtype of ADD should be considered the most impaired.
+-Explain which subtype of ADHD should be considered the most impaired.

 -Explain how was home-school communication accomplished, in Colton’s example of conjoint behavioral consultation,

--Name the four principles to consider when evaluating the family of a child with ADD.
+-Name the four principles to consider when evaluating the family of a child with ADHD.

--Name five of the key topics to include in the sessions, when conducting training for the parents of an ADD child,
+-Name five of the key topics to include in the sessions, when conducting training for the parents of an ADHD child,

--Name 6 strategies adolescents with ADD can use to enhance attention.
+-Name 6 strategies adolescents with ADHD can use to enhance attention.

 -Explain the steps in the "CAN DO" mnemonic.

--Explain what is a group intervention exercise that can help ADD children gain insight into the need for organization.
+-Explain what is a group intervention exercise that can help ADHD children gain insight into the need for organization.

 -Name the five characteristics of an ADHD-friendly adult.